Salivary gland tumour: Diagnosis

 The diagnosis and differentiation of salivary gland tumors involves multi-modal methods:

 Physical exam and history: An exam of the body to check general signs of health.
 The head, neck, mouth, and throat will be checked for signs of disease, such as lumps or other abnormalities.
 A medical history will also be taken.

 Endoscopy: A procedure to look at orifices in the body to check for abnormal areas.
 For salivary gland cancer, an endoscope is inserted into the mouth to look at the mouth, throat, and larynx.
 An endoscope is a thin, tube-like instrument with a light and a lens for viewing.

 MRI and/or CT Scan: These tests can confirm the presence of a tumour.
 An MRI and/or CT scan can also show whether metastasis has occurred.

 Biopsy: The removal of abnormal cells or tissues for viewing under a microscope by a pathologist to check for signs of cancer.

 Fine needle aspiration (FNA) biopsy: The removal of tissue or fluid using a thin needle.
 An FNA is the most common biopsy for salivary gland cancer and has been shown to yield accurate results in distinguishing benign from malignant tumours.

-Radiographs: Anorthopantomogram can be taken to rule out mandibular involvement.
+Radiographs: An orthopantomogram can be taken to rule out mandibular involvement.
 A chest radiograph may also be taken to rule out any secondary tumours.

 Ultrasound: Ultrasound can be used to initially assess a tumour that is located superficially in either the submandibular or parotid gland.
 It can distinguish an intrinsic from an extrinsic neoplasm.
 Ultrasonic images of malignant tumours include ill-defined margins.
 Furthermore, high-resolution ultrasound can identify the exact tumour location within the parotid gland, its relationship to the retromandibular vein, and assist surgical excision.